About Us

 One example is cerebral palsy which may occur during fetal development, at birth or shortly after birth due to preventable medical malpractice.

 The most significant consequence of separation and many years spent in an institution is attachment disorder caused by the lack of significant carer in the child’s life.
 Statistics show that this leads to tragedies caused by many unhappy/broken relationships throughout the person’s life.
-Most often their own children also end up attachment problems and in state childcare.
+Most often their own children also end up with attachment problems and in state childcare.